AvinZarlez/DanceTogether/README.md

 ## Open Source: ##

-All of the code and Unity project files are licenced under the [MIT license](LICENSE.md).
+All of the code and Unity project files are licenced under the [MIT License](LICENSE.txt).

 Certain music assets may contain different licences, see credits for details.